magalhini/totp-seed-cli/README.md

 9 seconds remaining for this code.
 ```

+---

 ## tl;dr

-1. Install it globally using `npm i -g totp-seed-cli`
+1. Install it globally using `npm i -g totp-seed-cli`.
-2. Pass it a seed and use the optional `-c` flag to copy the code to your clipboard: `totp -s ABCDEFGH -c`
+2. Pass it a seed and use the optional `-c` flag to copy the code to your clipboard: `totp -s ABCDEFGH -c`.
+3. Pass the optional `-w` if you'd like it to generate another code once time expires.

+---

 ## Installing